Holiday rentals in Holy Island

 From gorgeous cliffside views to rolling sand dunes and green, grassy hills, Holy Island offers a variety of terrain for hikers.
 One of the great attractions of the isle is Lindisfarne Priory, established around 634 A.D. by an Irish monk named Saint Aidan; the patron saint of Northumbria, Saint Cuthbert, once led the priory as its abbot.

-Top things to do in Holy Island
+What are the top things to do in Holy Island?

 Lindisfarne Castle